KarbitsCode/PianoFromAbove/README.md

 * clone this repo
 * Download and install VisualStudio 2010
 * Download and install Direct X SDK
-* Download and extract Google Protocol Buffers 2.5
+* ~Download and extract Google Protocol Buffers 2.5~ (already [included](https://github.com/KarbitsCode/PianoFromAbove/tree/master/ThirdVendor))
   * Build libprotobuf-lite.vcproj
-* Download and extract Boost 1.55
+* ~Download and extract Boost 1.55~ (already [included](https://github.com/KarbitsCode/PianoFromAbove/tree/master/ThirdVendor))
-* Open the .sln and edit the VC++ Directories from the project properties so that the Include Directories and Library Directories point to the location of your boost and protocol buffers downloads
+* Open the .sln ~and edit the VC++ Directories from the project properties so that the Include Directories and Library Directories point to the location of your boost and protocol buffers downloads~ (already configured)
 * Cross fingers
 * Build!
 (Release, x64)